 This impacts the development of social skills and skews the idea of familial bonds.
 Material benefits like expensive toys, clothing or other gadgets cannot be used to compensate for healthy family time.
 Although working parents have all the right intentions to provide the best for their families they may be blind to what they are trading in to bring in extra money to make life a little more comfortable.
 Children and parents need relationships and emotional support as primary building blocks to develop holistically.
 Bringing in financial stability for a better future for themselves or their children will only be secondary to relational stability within families.

 Being a practitioner with Visit, an online life-coaching portal, I am aware of the need that is building in this area.
-We get several requests for ‘parenting coaches’ who are experts on understanding current family issues and addressing them practically.
+We get several requests for ‘parenting coaches’ who are experts on understanding special needs for children and families, current family issues, and addressing them practically.
 If you notice that your child is showing signs of irritability or is constantly trying to seek you attention you might want to consult a professional who can coach you over a quick appointment.

 However busy you get, make home and family your priority!
 Your kids are your most important investment.
 Time spent with them is worth much more and will result in them developing into healthy adults with a way better potential to excel in life.